oeloeloel/forked/app/story.md

 ## Blockquotes {#blockquotes}
 Blockquotes put your text in a box:
-> The Maharajah's Star is a diamond of great reknown.
+> The Maharajah's Star is a diamond of great renown.

 To make a blockquote, start the line with a right angle bracket >
 ~~~
-> The Maharajah's Star is a diamond of great reknown.
+> The Maharajah's Star is a diamond of great renown.
 ~~~

 If you put several blockquotes one after the other, they appear as a single blockquote: